Home > Apparel

 Beyond responsible down, down jackets have an opportunity to include a bunch of eco-friendly design traits.
 Some jackets are created with PFC-free DWR treatments or recycled materials.

-Other layers guarantee Fair Trade sewing like the Patagonia Fitz Roy.
-A handful of designs even have recycled down, including the Rab Microlight Alpine.
+Other layers guarantee Fair Trade sewing and recycled down like the Patagonia Fitz Roy and the Mountain Hardwear Ghost Whisperer.

 Fit